eSpecialized/WunderTDD/README.md

    A paste option will show up, and hit paste.
    Click back once done.

 ## Tests

-1. Your ready to click and Hold "Run" to show the wrench "Test" tool.
+Click and Hold "Run" to show the wrench "Test" tool.
 Click that to run the tests sequentially.

 ## Contributors
 ------
 Feel free to fork this project and make additions and updates.

-Please use the following format guidelines when editing the document <http://styleguide.artandlogic.com/home>
+Please use the following format guidelines when editing the project and source code <http://styleguide.artandlogic.com/home>

 ## License
 ------